Phlanka Logo

 Export Tab

-The first tab in the dialog.
-You will use this on every export.
-It controls where files are saved, what they are called, how large they are, and which texture types are produced.
+The second tab in the dialog.
+Controls where files are saved, how large they are, and which texture types are produced.

 Export Preset Bar

-Sits at the top of the Export tab.
+Sits at the top of the dialog (above the tabs).
 Lets you save and restore your entire export configuration so you do not have to re-enter the same settings for each project.
 See Export Presets for full details.

 Dropdown

 Lists all saved export presets by name.
-Select one to instantly load its settings into every field on the Export tab.
+Select one to instantly load its settings.

 Save Preset

-Opens a small prompt asking for a preset name.
-Saves your current prefix, output path, resolution, texture checkboxes, and SMDI channel mapping as a named preset.
+Saves your current output path, resolution, texture checkboxes, and SMDI channel mapping as a named preset.

 Delete Preset